 Finding a reliable and trustworthy chiropractor doesn't have to be a stressful experience.
 Dr. Handly is board-certified and has a long-standing relationship with the community.

 Dr. Don Handly DC, FIAMA

 After receiving his license in 1982, he moved back to Seattle and opened his practice.
-In October of 1983 he married Cynthia Haydu.
+In October of 1983, he married Cynthia Haydu.
 She graduated from Life in December of 1982 and joined Dr. Don in practice in March of 1984.
-Together they have 3 children and 5 grandchildren, 3 dogs, 6 chickens and 2 guinea hens.
+Together they have 3 children and 5 grandchildren, 3 dogs, and 6 chickens.
 They currently live in the very rural community of Snow Creek.

 Since he began practicing, Dr. Handly has kept up to date on many continuing educational classes, ensuring that his patients receive the most comprehensive and advanced chiropractic care.
 He is also certified in Medical Acupuncture and offers this additional service to his patients.
 Dr. Don maintains certifications in Neuroemotional Technique and Bioenergy Synchronization Technique.

-After 15 years of practice they decided it was time for a change and since they had always loved the south, they moved to Collinsville, Virginia in September of 1997.
-He has been in his current location for 13 years.
-Dr. Don and Cynthia also donate their time to the community in the capacity of an Advanced Life Support EMT's with local rescue squads.
+After 15 years of practice, they decided it was time for a change and since they had always loved the south, they moved to Collinsville, Virginia in September of 1997.
+He has been practicing in Collinsville for 22 years.
+Dr. Don and Cynthia also donate their time to the community in the capacity of Advanced Life Support EMT's with local rescue squads.